Nikhilk91/Dashboard-and-Visualization/Corruption vs Reality/README.md

 **Corruption Perception Index and its importance in our analysis**

 Transparency International (TI) has published the Corruption Perceptions Index (CPI) since 1996, annually ranking countries "by their perceived levels of corruption, as determined by expert assessments and opinion surveys."
-The CPI generally defines corruption as "the misuse of public power for private benefit"
+The CPI generally defines corruption as "the misuse of public power for private benefit".

+*Higher CPI value means the country is less corrupt.*

 **Economic implications**
 "Research papers published in 2007 and 2008 examined the economic consequences of corruption perception, as defined by the CPI.
 The researchers found a correlation between a higher CPI and higher long-term economic growth, as well as an increase in GDP growth of 1.7% for every unit increase in a country's CPI score.
 Also shown was a power-law dependence linking higher CPI score to higher rates of foreign investment in a country."   *Source: Wikipedia*